reflectoring/reflectoring.github.io/_posts/2019-12-02-spring-boot-execute-on-startup.md

 }
 ```

 The `ApplicationArguments` object gives us access to the parsed command-line arguments.
-Each argument can have multiple values because it might be used more than once in the command-line.
+Each argument can have multiple values because they might be used more than once in the command-line.
 We can get an array of the values for a specific parameter by calling `getOptionValues()`.

 Let's start the application with the `foo` parameter again: